 It’s great to see that both the primary and secondary mirrors can be collimated.
 This isn’t the case with the Z100.
 However, no collimation tools are included with the package, so you may want to buy some tools and/or look up online tutorials to do this efficiently.
 Surprisingly, many buyers state their scopes came collimated, and even if it wasn’t perfect, it didn’t noticeably affect their observation.

-The telescope is designed as a tabletop device.
+The telescope is designed as a tabletop device but I think it is an excellent portable telescope you can travel with.
 Place it on a solid and stable surface and start observing.
 This may not be everyone’s favorite setup, and a disadvantage is that you would need a table, and this could be a limiting factor if you plan to travel.
 It does have its place though.